pjmagee/dagger-apache-avro-tools/README.md

 - Python 3.10 or later
 - Dagger

-## Version
+## Avro tools version

 The default version of Apache Avro Tools used is 1.11.3.
-You can specify a different version when creating an instance of the `ApacheAvroTools` class.
+You can specify a different version by using `dagger call --version=1.11.3 avro-tools`